juicycleff/ultimate-backend-dashboard/README.md

 ## Folder Structure

-After creation, your project should look like this:
+After creation, your project should look like this: `content` holds all your page contents and `components` folder contains all the components in the project.
+You can generate contents and components files from the cli using `yarn g:content` and `yarn g:component`

 ```
 my-app/